EBI-predocs/Makefiles_tutorial/README.md

  * Write conversion rules (that use your scripts)
  * Run your entire workflow just by typing `make`
  * Have no additional work when the input data changes

+### Prerequesites

+You will need GNU make, pdflatex and Python incl. [pandas](http://pandas.pydata.org/) and [matplotlib](http://matplotlib.org/).
+Apart from the Python libraries, everything should be installed on a Linux system.

+On Mac, you will need the [command line tools](http://stackoverflow.com/questions/9329243/xcode-4-4-and-later-install-command-line-tools) of XCode.

 Getting started: targets and prerequesites